chocolatey/choco-wiki/FeaturesBranding.md

 Notice that the splash screen image has been replaced, as well as the logo at the top left of the application, and the icon in the taskbar.

+> :memo: **NOTE**: To see all feature videos for Chocolatey for Business, please visit https://chocolatey.org/resources/features#c4b.

 # Deploying Branding

 What follows is a suggestion on how a branded version of Chocolatey GUI can be